CNES/S1Tiling/docs/exit-codes.rst

       incorrect.
 See the log produced.
   * - 77
     - Some processing cannot be done because external applications cannot be executed.
-Likely OTB and/or NORMLIM related applications aren't correctly installed.
+Likely OTB and/or NORMLIM and/or γ° RTC related applications aren't correctly installed.
       See the log produced.

   * - any other